paulolvsn/retroflix/README.md

 * Retroflix it's a  movies streaming website with focus on **Old Classical Films**.
 We have picked the film list from the site [Sens Critique](https://www.senscritique.com/liste/Grace_a_Youtube_vous_pouvez_decouvrir_ces_films/132727) .

+## Work flow and Organisation

+This project has had two mainly parts: The User's System and the DB management.

+# FRONT-END

 ### Mock ups

 #### Home